frohro/6302view/docs.md

 #### How debug messages are sent

 When using a serial communication setup, the intended way to write debug messages is with `cm.debug`.
-Debug messages start with `\fD`, then with four bytes representing the lowest headroom over the last report period as a `float`, follows with the user's actual message, and terminates by `\n`.
+Debug messages start with `\fD`, then with four bytes representing the lowest headroom encountered over the last report period as a `float`, follows with the user's actual message, and terminates by `\n`.
 Multiple lines in one debug message are separated by `\r`.
 The debug string is sent once per report period.

 (Currently only `char` arrays and `String`s are supported.)